👉 TAP TO SAVE 50% WITH CODE SPRING

 Phil's running back (RB) fantasy football waiver wire pickups for Week 4 of the 2024 NFL season.
 His free agent RBs to add, stream and stash off waivers.

-An avalanche of injuries and disappointing performances have created roster dilemmas for many of you who are planning your rosters for Week 4.
+An avalanche of injuries and disappointing performances has created roster dilemmas for many of you who are planning your rosters for Week 4.
 The ability to navigate these challenges will remain critical as this year’s collection of bye weeks is steadily approaching.

 If you are incentivized to explore the Week 4 waiver wire, this article will locate the most enticing options that are available at a position that remains both critical and volatile every week.
 Nearly all of this week’s recommendations remain available in over 40% of all Yahoo leagues and will be listed in three tiers.
-After you have finished this article you can also find these fantasy football waiver wire pickups.
+After you have finished this article, you can also find these fantasy football waiver wire pickups.
 Good luck in your Week 4 matchups.

 Tier 1: Front-Runners - Week 4 Waiver Wire Running Backs